-Shelby County Schools is Tennessee's largest school district and the 22rd largest public school system in the United States.
+Shelby County Schools is Tennessee's largest school district and the 22nd largest public school system in the United States.
 Demographically, SCS comprises predominantly minority students.
-Of the more than 116,000 students who were enrolled in SCS during the 2014-15 academic year, 91.9% were identified as minority (TN Department of Education, 2014).
-Thus, it may not be surprising that minority students account for the largest share of juveniles transported to Juvenile Court from SCS.
+Of the more than 113,000 students who were enrolled in SCS during the 2015-16 academic year, 97.2% identified as non-White.
+Thus, it may not be surprising that these students account for the largest share of juveniles transported to Juvenile Court from SCS.
 However, according to statistical data from the Office of Juvenile Justice and Delinquency Prevention (OJJDP), the fact remains that minority youth encounter the juvenile and criminal justice systems at a disproportionate rate to non-minorities (National Center for Juvenile Justice, 2009).

 Ethnicity.
-During the 2014-15 academic year, African-American students accounted for 93.7% of the SHAPE students, while only 3.5% were White, 2.5% were Hispanic and 0.3% were Asian.
+During the 2015-16 academic year, African-American students accounted for 93.1% of the SHAPE students, while only 1.3% were White, 2.8% were Hispanic and 2.8% identified as multi-ethnic.

 Gender.
-There were more females than males in SHAPE during the 2014-15 academic year (53.7% vs. 46.3%, respectively).
-This reflects an elevated percentage of female referrals when compared to the total population in the SCS system (49% females vs. 51% males).
+In 2015-16, there were more females than males in SHAPE (53.2% vs. 46.8%, respectively).
+This reflects a slightly elevated percentage of female referrals when compared to the total population in the SCS system (49.6% females vs. 50.4% males).

 Age.
-The average age of students in the SHAPE program was 15.5 years old, with a range in age from 11-18 years old.
+The average age of students in the SHAPE program was 15.3 years old, with a range in age from 11-18 years old.

 Grade in school.
 SHAPE receives referrals for students from the 6th through 12th grades.
-The majority of the 2014-15 SHAPE students were in high schools (93.6%), while 6.4% were in middle school (see Figure 1 below for a graphic representation of the distribution of SHAPE students by grade in school).
-The majority of students in the program were 9th graders.
+The majority of the 2015-16 SHAPE students were in high schools (89.7%), while 10.3% were in middle school (see Figure 1 below for a graphic representation of the distribution of SHAPE students by grade in school).
+Most students in the program were in the 9th grade (33.7%).